Breinify/brein-api-library-ios/README.md

 ### Installation

-Please follow this [link](Documentation/cocoapods_instructions.md) if you're new to Cocoapods and need some information how to setup the environment.
+Please follow this [link](Documentation/cocoapods_instructions.md) if you're new to Cocoapods and need some information how to setup the environment (please use always the latest available verison on Cocoapods).

 #### Including the Library